SjoerdTimovanVliet/SSVEP_interface_thesis/Readme.md

-   ## Step 4: Create environment for the rest next analyses.
+   ## Step 4: Create environment for the rest of the analyses.
    One of the necessary python libraries: pinguoin conflicts with the previous envirnoment and makes the previous script not executable anymore due to dependencies conflicts.

     conda create -n  analysis_snr python==3.9.0